All gender housing is an option for all undergraduate students who are eligible for university housing.

 How are room charges and meal plan rates, set?

 Room charges - The room charge for all residence hall students is set by the University.
 All residence halls as well as the fraternity/sorority houses are included in a common residential financial system.
 The University projects the costs for such items as; building maintenance, custodial services, and utilities, insurance related to Lehigh's role as landlord, trash removal, cable television, exterminator services, etc.

 Meal Plan rates – The meal plan rates for the residence hall areas are set and billed by the university in conjunction with the Dining Services.

 Is the personal property of residence hall residents covered by the University insurance?

 Personal property of the residents living in residence halls is not covered by the University insurance.
-Residents should cover their personal property through renter's insurance purchased by the resident at his/her option, or their parent's homeowner's insurance.
+Residents should cover their personal property through student personal property insurance purchased by the resident at his/her option, or their parent's homeowner's insurance.

 Who can enter my building?

 Students living in the building, maintenance, custodial staff, Residence Life and Residential Services professional staff are the only individuals with access to a specific building.
 Custodial staff has access to common areas.
 If requested by the student, maintenance staff has the ability to access individual rooms to make repairs.